Last stand in Yemen as battle for oil-rich province rages

 Among those who fled to the city were doctors and wealthy businessmen, and soon after their arrival prices of real estate jumped.

-Business began to flourish as restaurants and other projects opened, until the fighting that erupted this year threatened all that had been established and put it at risk of falling into Huthi hands.
+Business began to flourish as restaurants and other projects opened, until the fighting that erupted this year threatened all that had been established and put it at risk of falling into Houthi hands.

-Government military sources say the Huthis are inching closer to the city and tightening the noose from three sides as well as sending hundreds of fighters into battle.
+Government military sources say the Houthis are inching closer to the city and tightening the noose from three sides as well as sending hundreds of fighters into battle.

 Maged Al Madhaji, of the Sanaa Centre for Strategic Studies, said the conflict "constitutes the highest rate of fighting in Yemen in terms of number of battles".